Vinitthakkar45/Code-Dumper/README.md

 # Code Dumper

-This is a simple blog application built with Node.js, Express.js, and EJS.
-It allows users to create, update, and delete blog posts.
+This is a CRUD application built with Node.js, Express.js, and EJS.
+It allows users to create, update, and delete blog code posts.
 The application uses the file system to store the blog post content.

 ## Features